-The Audit Committee is appointed by the Board of Directors to assist the Board in fulfilling its oversight responsibilities.
-The Audit Committee's primary duties and responsibilities, as delegated by the Board of Directors, are to:
+The Audit Committee is appointed by the board of directors to assist the board in fulfilling its oversight responsibilities.
+The Audit Committee's primary duties and responsibilities, as delegated by the board of directors, are to:

-- Monitor the integrity of the Company's financial reporting process and systems of internal controls regarding finance, accounting, and legal and regulatory compliance. - o Monitor the independence and performance of the Company's independent auditors. - o Provide an avenue of communication among the independent auditors, management, and the Board of Directors. - o Report regularly to the Board of Directors.
+- o Monitor the integrity of the Company's financial reporting process and systems of internal controls regarding finance, accounting, and legal and regulatory compliance.
+The Audit Committee will recommend to the board of directors when corrective action is necessary. - o Monitor the independence and performance of the Company's independent auditors. - o Provide an avenue of communication among the independent auditors, management, and the board of directors. - Report regularly to the board of directors.